 - Pupils and parents will be urged to report all incidents of cyber bullying to the school

-- Parents will be provided with information and advice on how to combat cyber bullying through talks arranged by ICT post holder, information provided in the school newsletter and on the esafety page of the school website.
+- Parents will be provided with information and advice on how to combat cyber bullying through talks arranged by ICT post holder, information provided the school website.

 - Staff CPD (Continuous Professional Development) will assist in learning about current technologies